chesslablab/react-board/README.md

 ![Figure 1](/assets/figure_01.png)

 🎉 That's it!
-For now let's just initialize the chessboard.
+Let's just initialize the chessboard.
 There is no need to implement any logic in the `filterMove` and `handleMove` functions for the sake of simplicity.
+For further details please check out the [demo](https://www.chesslablab.com/) in the [React Chess](https://github.com/chesslablab/react-chess) repository.

 #### Initialize a Capablanca Board